Continuum limit of gauged tensor network states: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge valuable discussions with Karan Tiwana, Albert Gasull Celades, Jose Garre Rubio, Jutho Haegeman and Marco Rigobello.
-This research is funded by the European Union (ERC, OverSign, 101122583).
+The authors acknowledge valuable discussions with Karan Tiwana, Albert Gasull Celades, Jose Garre Rubio, Jutho Haegeman, Marco Rigobello and Beno\^it Tuybens.
+We would also like to thank the anonymous referee for their insightful comments and valuable suggestions that helped improve this manuscript This research is funded by the European Union (ERC, OverSign, 101122583).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 We acknowledge the support of the Israel Science Foundation (Grant No. 374/24).